tanbro/redis_func_cache/docs/design/hander.md

 ### A sentinel value to signal bypass

 Rejected.
-The normal path of before_deserialize already needs to return a value, which conflicts with the use of a sentinel to mean "no value".
-A uniform `handled` boolean avoids this conflict.
+The normal path of `before_deserialize` already needs to return a value, which conflicts with the use of a sentinel to mean "no value".
+A uniform `handled` boolean avoids this conflict for before-boundaries; after-boundaries do not need the flag at all.

 ### Raising a special exception to signal bypass